bbdataviz/Bergen-Project---Data-Analysis-Visualization/README.md

 - Research about the application topic and conceptualization
 - Data exploration and data processing (MOBA)
 - Story design
-- Realization of a web-based prototype using an individual human character using data storytelling, illustration, and animations
+- Realization of a web-based prototype using an individual human character, data storytelling, illustration, and animations

 “Extracting Factors for Emotional Engagement in the Communication of Hyperemesis Gravidarum” (Spring Semester 2024, University of Bergen)